 - A Guide to the Alleys, Courts, Passages and Yards of Central London by Ivor Hoole; gives location and history of over 400 byways (via Internet Archive).

-- List of the Streets and Places within the Administrative County of London 1929 CD from Archive CD Books, shows alterations since 1856.
-The Internet Archive has an earlier 1905 edition.
+- List of the Streets and Places within the Administrative County of London 1905 on the Internet Archive.

 - Harben's Dictionary of London - the text of a gazetteer for the City of London - provided by British History Online

 - Historical gazetteer of London before the Great Fire with an alphabetical list of people mentioned - provided by British History Online

 - The Rayment Society have lists of London streets with changed names, arranged by both old and new names.

 - The Hunt House website has lists of over 8000 London streets with names changed between 1857 and 1945, arranged by both old and new names.